Conservation

 Partnering For Barn Owls Project

-ZooAmerica has been placing barn owl nest boxes in a number of local barns, including many on Milton Hershey School property.
-Students have been involved in placing and monitoring these boxes.
-Some of the nest boxes are built by our summer zoo campers.
-Barn owl chicks from the nest boxes are banded by the Pennsylvania Game Commission as a part of their ongoing study of this vulnerable species.
+ZooAmerica has been placing barn owl nest boxes in a number of local barns since 2012, including many on Milton Hershey School property.
+The nest boxes are built by our summer zoo campers.
+Barn owl chicks from the nest boxes are banded by Nate McKelvie, a federally certified bird bander, and the data is sent to the Pennsylvania Game Commission as a part of their ongoing study of this vulnerable species.
 Pennsylvania's barn owl population has declined by nearly fifty percent since the 1980s.
-Habitat changes and the loss of suitable nest sites are thought to be the main factors in their decline.
-Each barn owl pair requires roughly one hundred acres of grassland in order to find enough rodents to feed their young.
-They are a valuable means of natural rodent control.
+Habitat changes that include changing agricultural practices and development as well as the loss of suitable nest sites are thought to be the main factors in their decline.
+Each barn owl pair may require fifty to one hundred acres of grassland in order to find enough prey to feed their young.
+A barn owl family can consume nearly 3,000 rodents per year making this species a valuable means of natural rodent control.

 American Kestrels

-Once one of the most common and familiar falcons in North America, American kestrel populations have dropped by nearly half over the last 45 years.
-Although scientists are unsure about the reasons for the decline, some of the theories include a decrease in the amount of foraging habitat and the number of suitable nest sites, changes in farming practices and the loss of agricultural areas, and changes to traditional habitats.
-As well as competition from European starlings, predation by Cooper's hawks, pesticides, and climate change.
+Once one of the most common and familiar falcons in North America, American kestrel populations have dropped by nearly 50% over the last 45 years.
+Although scientists are unsure about the reasons for the decline, some theories include a decrease in the amount of foraging habitat, less suitable nest sites, changes in farming practices, the loss of agricultural areas, and changes to traditional habitats.
+Populations may also be impacted because of competition from European starlings, predation by Cooper's hawks, pesticides, and climate change.

 Kestrels do not build their own nests.
 Instead, 4-6 eggs are laid in abandoned woodpecker holes or natural tree cavities.
 The practice of removing dead trees limits nest sites for the birds.
 Fortunately, kestrels will use manmade nest boxes, and placing these boxes in open habitat or farmland is known to boost kestrel numbers.
 It also allows the population to expand into previously unused locations.

-ZooAmerica staff and ZooCamp participants construct kestrel nest boxes that are placed on local properties.
-The boxes are monitored for nesting activity, number of eggs laid, and the number of young successfully reared.
-The kestrels are banded for identification and research purposes.
+ZooAmerica staff and ZooCamp participants construct kestrel nest boxes that are placed on local properties including Milton Hershey School barns.
+The boxes are monitored for nesting activity, number of eggs laid, and the number of young that are successfully reared.
+The kestrels are banded by federally certified bird bander, Nate McKelvie, for identification and research purposes and the data is sent to USGS’s Bird Banding Lab.
 Information gathered from these nest sites will give us a better understanding of what may be causing declines in our local populations and throughout the northeast.
-Our combined efforts are contributing to the future of this small falcon, while teaching our campers about a local conservation project.
+Our combined efforts are contributing to the future of this small falcon while also teaching our campers about a local conservation project.

 Prothonotary Warbler Nest Box Project